Alex888666/TherapyRepo/README.md

 - You have access to the User Medical Robotics
 - You have internet access in the computer
 - All connections to the robot are correct as showed in the user manual.
-- Setup the ether connection in the connection settings in ubuntu All robots have a label in the front of their base that show you which IP direction you should configure your connection.
+- Setup the ether connection in the connection settings in Ubuntu.
+All robots have a label in the front of their base that show you which IP direction you should configure your connection.
 - Open the terminal and see if you are capable of connecting to the robot via ping.